 The fluctuation of the vertical beam position at the QD0 magnet must be stable in the order of 50 nm, to stay within the capture range of the intra-train collision feedback.
 This requirement is well beyond the experience with existing accelerators and is considered in the choice of the 1.9 K superfluid He-II cooling for QD0 cryostat.
 More specially, the column of He-II maintains the QD0 magnet coils at the same temperature as the heat exchanger in the Service Cryostat without the necessary for mass flow, which carries the risk of becoming a strong vibration source (He-II effectively provides rapid and efficient "conduction cooling").
 The effectiveness of this design strategy was partially demonstrated for the TDR during the dedicated R&D for constructing and measuring a full QD0 prototype.
 However, there was no follow-up to complete this work after the TDR was published (final R&D status: 90% complete).
-The SuperKEKB probe is designed with a target to demonstrate 2 nm stability and plan is to use a similar probe for QD0 tests.
-It is important to complete the technical work for this vibration stability measurement using the existing QD0 prototype hardware while also taking advantage of the later experience thet has been gained during the SuperKEKB IR magnet vibration measurement development work.
+It is important to complete the technical work for this vibration stability measurement using the existing QD0 prototype hardware while also taking advantage of the later experience that has been gained during the SuperKEKB IR magnet vibration measurement development work.
 When the prototype QD0 cryostat is finally connected via the He-II cryogenic connection line (line parts are yet to be fabricated) to the Service Cryostat, we will perform the actual vibration stability measurements using the setup.
 In the laboratory, we can stabilize a 2000 turn pickup coil inside the QD0 bore from both sides and directly measure the magnetic center motion with a sensitivity of a few nanometers.
 Previous work has established that it is considerably easier to stabilize a pickup coil from two ends than from a single side support to proceed with in. situ measurement.
 Note that because the pickup coils are sensitive to the relative motion of the probe with respect to the magnet, it is important to stabilize these pickup coils to ensure that the probe's signal corresponds to the true magnetic center motion.
 Note that we also have sets of geophones and a contactless laser doppler vibrometer measurement system for comparison with the pickup coil readings.
 We will first use these other devices to perform baseline room temperature measurements and subsequently acquire pickup coil data when the QD0 magnet is cold and may be powered to its 140 T/m operation gradient.